-- · we or our licensors were the first to make the inventions covered by each of our pending patent applications; - · we or our licensors were the first to file patent applications for these inventions; - · others will not independently develop similar or alternative technologies or duplicate any of our technologies; - any patents issued to us or our licensors that provide a basis for commercially viable products will provide us with any competitive advantages or will not be challenged by third parties; - we will develop additional proprietary technologies that are patentable; - · we will file patent applications for new proprietary technologies promptly or at all; - · the claims we make in our patents will be upheld by patent offices in the United States and elsewhere; - · our patents will not expire prior to or shortly after commencing commercialization of a product; and - · the patents of others will not have a negative effect on our ability to do business.
+- we or our licensors were the first to make the inventions covered by each of our pending patent applications; - we or our licensors were the first to file patent applications for these inventions; - others will not independently develop similar or alternative technologies or duplicate any of our technologies; - any patents issued to us or our licensors that provide a basis for commercially viable products will provide us with any competitive advantages or will not be challenged by third parties; - we will develop additional proprietary technologies that are patentable; - we will file patent applications for new proprietary technologies promptly or at all; - the claims we make in our patents will be upheld by patent offices in the United States and elsewhere; - our patents will not expire prior to or shortly after commencing commercialization of a product; and - the patents of others will not have a negative effect on our ability to do business.

 We have negotiated a license agreement with Ligand Pharmaceuticals for the rights to sparsentan which we are initially developing for the treatment of FSGS and IgAN.
 This license subjects us to various commercialization, reporting and other obligations.
 If we were to default on our obligations, we and Vifor Pharma could lose our rights to sparsentan.
-We have obtained a U.S. patent and European patent each covering the use of sparsentan for treating glomerulosclerosis, including FSGS, as well as a second U.S. patent and a second European patent each covering both the use of sparsentan for treating IgAN and the use of sparsentan for treating glomerulosclerosis, including FSGS.
-In addition, in 2020 we obtained a U.S. patent covering the use of sparsentan for the treatment of Alport syndrome.
+We have obtained a U.S. patent and European patent each covering the use of sparsentan for treating glomerulosclerosis, including FSGS, as well as a second U.S. patent and a second European patent each covering the use of sparsentan for treating IgAN and the use of sparsentan for treating glomerulosclerosis, including FSGS.
+In addition, in 2020 we obtained a U.S. patent covering the use of sparsentan for treating functions.
 However, we cannot be certain that we will be able to obtain patent protection for various other potential indications for sparsentan, or whether, if granted, we would be able to enforce such patents.
-Additionally, in November 2020, a third party filed an opposition to our second European Patent (European Patent No. EP3222277, "the '277 EP Patent"), in the European Patent Office ("EPO").
+Additionally, in November 2020, a third party filed an opposition to our second European patent (European Patent No. EP3222277, "the '277 EP Patent"), in the European Patent Office ("EPO").
 While we are vigorously defending the '277 EP Patent against the opposition, there is no guarantee that we will be successful in doing so.

 Our patents also may not afford us protection against competitors with similar technology.
 Because patent applications in the United States and many other jurisdictions are typically not published until 18 months after filing, or in some cases not at all, and because publications of discoveries in the scientific literature often lag behind the actual discoveries, neither we nor our licensors can be certain that we or they were the first to make the inventions claimed in our or their issued patents or pending patent applications, or that we or they were the first to file for protection of the inventions set forth in these patent applications.
-If a third party has also filed a United States patent application prior to the effective date of the relevant provisions of the America Invents Act (i.e. before March 16, 2013) covering our product candidates or a similar invention, we may have to participate in an adversarial proceeding, known as an interference, declared by the USPTO to determine priority of invention in the United States.
-The costs of these proceedings could be substantial, and it is possible that our efforts could be unsuccessful, resulting in a loss of our United States patent position.
+If a third party has also filed a United States patent application prior to the effective date of the relevant provisions of the America Invents Act (i.e. before March 16, 2013) covering our product candidates or a similar invention, we may have to participate in an adversarial proceeding, known as an interference, declared by the USPTO to determine priority of invention in the United States patent position.